yafyz/nitrsnip/README.md

 # contact
 discord: fyz#0300

-do not contact me about setting this up, you are leeching anyway so do atleast one thing and set it up your fucking self
+do not message me about settings this up pls